Meenah001/AMIS-Company-Sales-Report/README.md

 Data cleaning and transformation was performed per table.
 All the tables are then cleaned with no errors or null values.
 Below is a preview of each tables:

 ---

 Customer's Table

 ![Customer’s Table](https://user-images.githubusercontent.com/97677904/210133551-6dfc7fca-8ece-4c41-886b-c346d05a0ff6.png)

+The column headers which were initially seen to be among the rows (records), were changed using the "Use the first row has Headers" in power query.

 ---

 Location's Table

 ![Location Table](https://user-images.githubusercontent.com/97677904/210133594-e4d0d827-9b0c-4c15-8207-035d70f02d12.png)

 ---

 Product Table

 ![Product Table](https://user-images.githubusercontent.com/97677904/210133614-38f5bcc3-8e99-488a-a7c0-c1d5b0e4e7ff.png)

+The "ProductID" and "Product Name" were seen to be in the same column.
+In order to make them be in different columns, the command 'Split column by delimeter" was used and our aim to get two different column was achieved.

 ---
 SalesReps Table